The Last Word Is Yours to Speak: Background and promotion

 The album was recorded in early 2013 shortly following the release of The Bridge Between.
 The album's name was announced on May 17 with the release of the lead single, "Fleshkiller".
 A music video was released for the song on July 19 through Red Cord's YouTube channel.
 The Last Word Is Yours to Speak was released on July 23 through Red Cord Records and proved to be successful upon release, charting on the Billboard Top Heatseekers chart and Top Christian Albums.
 The Last Word Is Yours to Speak was also issued as a 12" vinyl, with 150 colored red and 250 colored gold.
 A music video for "Blood on My Knuckles" was released on May 19, 2014.
 With the announcement of the video's release, the band announced a contest in which the winner will win a signed drum head that was used in the recording of the album.

-Style

-The Last Word Is Yours to Speak features a slight change in sound for the band, while still maintaining a metalcore sound.
-Whereas Thegodmachine featured fast-paced songs in the vein of thrash metal, this album features a strong Southern rock sound.
-Also, Sean McCulloch's singing is more clean and less gruff than on previous releases.